hyhy987/tp/docs/UserGuide.md

 **Before deleting:**
 - Double-check the client name spelling and capitalization
 - Consider if you want to keep delivery history for business records
-- Use `list_delivery n/CLIENT_NAME` to see what deliveries will be lost
+- Use `find_delivery n/CLIENT_NAME` to see what deliveries will be lost

 ---